NCERT Solutions Class 11 English Glory at Twilight – Free PDF Download

 1. Give reasons for the following

 b.
 Satyajit’s recollection of the forgerer when he was on the train.

 c.
 Srinath and his family members’ eager expectation of Satyajit’s arrival.

 e.
 Satyajit’s feeling that he was an imposter.

 f.
 Satyajit not disclosing his present financial status to his uncle.

 d.
-Srinath possessed extremely high expectations which he was sure would be fulfilled by Satyajit.
+Srinath possessed extremely high expectations, which he was sure would be fulfilled by Satyajit.
 When he said that he was present with a begging bowl in front of him and wanted Rs 2001/- to give as a dowry to the inlaws, he was confident that he would get the money.
 He was not very worried as he thought that a rich person like Satyajit would be carrying this money with him.
-He felt put down and disappointed by the fact that Satyajit was not able to give him the amount he needed.
+He felt disappointed by the fact that Satyajit was not able to give him the amount he needed.

 2. Describe the cycle of events in Satyajit’s life that brought him back to where he began.

 Satyajit experienced many changes in his life till the time the story was narrated.
-He first started his career as a client in a bank.
+He started his career as a client in a bank.
 He had caught a forgery and hence got promoted as a Managing Director.
 All these situations became a turning point in his life.
 At the present time, he regrets reaching huge success just by luck and not by hard work.
 He then realised that the tempo of failure is faster than the speed of success.
-In terms of wealth, job and resource, he faced a crisis.
+In terms of wealth, job and resources, he faced a crisis.
 The fortune wheel had turned and finished an entire rotation by bringing Satyajit back to where he had started.
 After enjoying the glorious days when he had luck, he was reduced to nothing.
-It was Satyajit who was considered to possess the capability to finance and fulfill the requirements of people.
-He currently had to avoid such situations to prevent dismay and shame which he felt at the moment.
+It was Satyajit who was considered to possess the capability to finance and fulfil the requirements of people.
+He currently had to avoid such situations to prevent the dismay and shame that he felt at the moment.